-Housing: Cybersecurity is crucial for households, especially in public housing units where residents may face unique challenges.
-Robust cybersecurity protects against identity theft, financial fraud, and unauthorized access to smart technologies.
+Delivery of Other Essential Services: Cybersecurity is crucial for the delivery of essential services, as it helps to ensure the safety and security of information and people's personal data.
+Robust cybersecurity protects individuals against identity theft, financial fraud, and unauthorized access to smart technologies.
 In public housing, a strong cybersecurity framework enhances individual privacy, ensures the safety of the community, and enables residents to enjoy modern technologies securely.